 Blaine County remained in the “critical” risk category for coronavirus on Thursday, based on new data assessed through the county’s risk model.

-The county’s risk level is assessed through the model every Thursday.
-The latest assessment on Oct.
-22 used data from Oct.
-11-17.
+The county’s risk level is assessed through its model every Thursday.
+The latest assessment on Nov.
+12 used data from Nov.
+1-7.

-The rate of positive coronavirus tests in the county was 11.6 percent over the seven-day period.
-The number of new daily cases per 100,000 residents, based on a seven-day average, was 33.5.
-Both of those figures meet the criteria of the “critical” risk category, the highest of the four categories in the model.
+The rate of positive coronavirus tests in the county was 11 percent over the seven-day period.
+The number of new daily cases per 100,000 residents, based on a seven-day average, was 49.6.
+Both of those figures meet the criteria of the “critical” risk category, the highest of the four categories in the county’s model.

-Meanwhile, the state of Idaho recorded its second-highest single-day increase in coronavirus cases Wednesday, adding 987 confirmed and probable cases.
-Only the number recorded last Friday, 1,094, was higher in a single-day tally for the state.
-The new cases brought the state’s total to 55,650, with 546 deaths attributed to COVID-19-related illness.
+Meanwhile, the state of Idaho recorded its highest single-day increase in coronavirus cases Wednesday, with 1,693 confirmed and probable cases.
+The previous single-day record tally for the state was on Saturday, with 1,403 cases.
+The state’s total number of cases recorded since March was 77,121 on Wednesday, with 733 deaths attributed to COVID-19-related illnesses.